-Time & people Number of hours worked Number of people involved

-15.6.2.1 Gathering data 240 6
+Time & people Number of hours worked Number of people involved 15.6.2.1 Gathering data 300 3

-15.6.2.2 Consulting stakeholders 240 1

-15.6.2.3 Filling in the questionnaire 320 1
+15.6.2.2 Consulting stakeholders 10 8 15.6.2.3 Filling in the questionnaire 500 3

 15.6.3 - Has a gender balanced contribution and participation been considered and implemented in the filling out of this questionnaire?
-Gender balance is explicitly considered and effectively implemented in the process.
+Gender balance has been explicitly considered in the process but there are still deficiencies its implementation.